apsu-software-design/password-validation-sdjohnson351/README.md

 ## Approximately how many hours did it take you to complete this assignment?
-> 6, most of that time was learning JavaScript
+> 6, most of that time was learning JavaScript.

 ## On a scale of 1 (too easy) to 10 (too challenging), how difficult was this assignment?
-> 7, probably would be easier if we had had the tutorial
+> 7, probably would be easier if I had had the tutorial.

 ## Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better?